-- · Do NOT start the engine
+- Do NOT start the engine

 - · Do NOT turn On any electrical devices

-- · Put out all cigarettes, cigars and other sources of flame or ignition
+- Put out all cigarettes, cigars and other sources of flame or ignition

 - Get everyone off your boat

-- · Get trained help to find and fix the problem
+- Get trained help to find and fix the problem

-After checking for fuel vapors or leaking fuel, properly ventilate the engine and bilge areas.
-Before starting the engine, electrical system work, or turning on electrical devices, always run the bilge blower for at least four minutes.
+Before starting the engine, performing electrical system work, or turning on electrical devices, always run the bilge blower for at least four minutes.
 Continue to run the bilge blower until your boat has reached cruising speed.
 Always run the bilge blower when running your boat below cruising speed.